EightBitGuru/FAST-40/README.md

 # FAST-40

 FAST-40 is a cartridge ROM program for the Commodore VIC-20 which reconfigures the stock 22x23 text screen to display a denser 40x24 mode.
-It is written entirely in 6502 assembly language and requires a minimum of 8K expansion RAM to run.
+It is written entirely in 6502 assembly language and requires a 3K RAM expansion to run.

 No hardware modification is required.

 Other (vintage) 40-column programs typically suffer from some combination of sluggish performance, visual glitching, or screen-editor functionality issues.
-FAST-40 was designed from the ground up to render an artifact-free 40x24 text mode with performance as close to the hardware-generated 22x23 speeds as possible, whilst faithfully reproducing standard screen-editor functionality.
+FAST-40 was designed from the ground up to render an artifact-free 40x24 text mode with performance comparable to the hardware-assisted 22x23 display, whilst faithfully reproducing standard screen-editor functionality.
+In tests, FAST-40 character output rates match (or exceed) stock speeds.

-Despite processing almost twice as much text data, FAST-40 throughput rates are approximatekly 90% of stock hardware speeds for fully-populated lines containing combinations of display and control characters.
-Where the rendering engine has lower-complexity lines to process it can achieve rates of up to 96% even when scrolling the entire screen.

 FAST-40 works under emulation and on real VIC-20 hardware - it can be attached as an auto-start cartridge in VICE (see below) or burned/flashed/loaded into a suitable EPROM or 'soft' cartridge such as the Final Expansion 3.